Sangarshanan/sangarshanan.github.io/_posts/2023-02-26-RUM-conjecture.md

 https://db.in.tum.de/teaching/ws1718/seminarHauptspeicherdbs/paper/werner.pdf?lang=de#:~:text=Database%20cracking%20is%20an%20approach,in%20a%20self%2Dorganized%20way.

 **Updates** Differential files stores only differential updates instead of in-place updates.
 The fundamental idea is to consolidate updates and apply them in bulk.
+These include Stepped-Merge and Materialized Sort-Merge algorithms

 ### Space-Efficient Designs